diegomacario/Dyna-Kinematics/BUILD_INSTRUCTIONS.md

    <img src="https://github.com/diegomacario/Dyna-Kinematics/blob/master/readme_images/CMake_Qt_Fix_Windows.PNG"/>
   </p>

   - Click on the `Configure` button again.
-You might the same error again, but this time the logs will say this:
+You might see the same error again, but this time the logs will say this:

   ```
   Could not find a package configuration file provided by "glfw3" (requested version 3.3) with any of the following names: